-These peace loving mammals are found largely in the Andaman sea.
-They survive mostly on sea grass are strictly vegetarians unlike other sea creatures.
+These peace-loving mammals are found largely in the Andaman sea.
+They survive mostly on seagrass and are strict vegetarians, unlike other sea creatures.
 It is a vulnerable species and an average Dugong weighs about 300 Kgs.
-These innocant marine mammals had been the soft target for smugglers worldwide, who had been killing them for meat, oil and bones.
-But in Andaman these mammals have been given special protection under the wild life act.
+These innocent marine mammals had been the soft target for smugglers worldwide, who had been killing them for meat, oil, and bones.
+But in Andaman, these mammals have been given special protection under wildlife.

-The southern most of India is not Kanyakumari, Yes it is Indira Point in Andaman and Nicobar
+The southernmost of India is not Kanyakumari, Yes it is Indira Point in Andaman and Nicobar

 Not known to many is the fact that the southernmost point in India is Indira point in Great Nicobar.
-Named after our former prime minister Indira Gandhi, this island was submerged upto 06 metres during Tsunami in 2004.
-The island has a light house as seen in the picture.
-The light house once on the sea shore is now standing tall in the middle of the sea due to the increase in sea level.
+Named after our former prime minister Indira Gandhi, this island was submerged up to 06 meters during Tsunami in 2004.
+The island has a lighthouse as seen in the picture.
+The lighthouse once on the seashore is now standing tall in the middle of the sea due to the increase in sea level.

-There is a Air traffic control tower built on a tree top.
+There is an Air traffic control tower built on a treetop.
 This point once witness to many VIP visits is now seen mostly from the helicopters.
-Lack of proper connectivity to Great Andaman doesnt allow tourists to visit this place.
-Plans are being made to connect this island with helicopter service in future.
-May be some day you can click a selfie at the southern most point of India.
+The lack of proper connectivity to Great Andaman doesn't allow tourists to visit this place.
+Plans are being made to connect this island with helicopter service in the future.
+Maybe someday you can click a selfie at the southernmost point of India.

-World's largest turtle, the leather back sea turtle nests in the beaches of Andaman sea.
-The 900 Kg sea turtle has its evolution history of 100 million years.
-These 7 feet long creatures can dive 4000 feet under water and stay there for as long as 35 minutes.
+World's largest turtle, the leatherback sea turtle nests on the beaches of the Andaman sea.
+The 900 Kg sea turtle has an evolutionary history of 100 million years.
+These 7 feet long creatures can dive 4000 feet underwater and stay there for as long as 35 minutes.
 They live for 80 years on average.
-The most amazing fact about this turtles is that the female lays around 100 eggs on the shores of Andaman islands and go back into the water and never come back to same place again.
+The most amazing fact about this turtle is that the female lays around 100 eggs on the shores of Andaman islands and goes back into the water and never comes back to the same place again.
 The eggs take 60 days to hatch.

-The most isolated tribe in the world has been living in andaman for 600 years
+The most isolated tribe in the world has been living in Andaman for 600 years

 Things to carry for your Andaman tour

-Your Photo ID proof.
+- Your Photo ID proof.
 (RAP for foreign nationals).
-You will need it at the Airport, Jetty, hotels, Cruise and reserved forest areas.
+You will need it at the Airport, Jetty, hotels, Cruise, and reserved forest areas.

-Medicines.
+- Medicines.
 If you are under any type of medication then carry sufficient medicines for your stay duration.
 There are no medicine shops in Havelock & Neil Island.

-Extra pair of changing clothes, towels and your swim suit for all beach tours and sea activities.
+- Extra pair of changing clothes, towels, and your swimsuit for all beach tours and sea activities.

-An umbrella during monsoon season.
+- An umbrella during monsoon season.

-T shirts, shorts and floaters are ideal for Andaman.
+- T-shirts, shorts, and floaters are ideal for Andaman.

 Do's and Don'ts in Andaman

 Carry minimum baggage for a comfortable tour.
 There are no porters in Havelock and Neil.

 Be on time.
-The ferry, Cruise, island boats, Baratang convoy, Light & sound show etc have fixed timings.
+The ferry, Cruise, island boats, Baratang convoy, Light & sound show, etc. have fixed timings.

 Remember you are being watched by the Tourist Safety Enforcement Team (TSET) and can be fined or denied to board the boats without life jackets.

 Take special care of your children and elders.
-Do not venture into no swimming zones and do not disturb the marine eco system.
+Do not venture into no swimming zones and do not disturb the marine ecosystem.